ninegua/ic-logger/README.md

 You can use this library with the [vessel] package manager.
 A sample usage of creating a logger actor (or canister) from the [Logger](./src/Logger.mo) module can be found in the [example](./example/) sub-directory.
-You'll need both [dfx] and [vessel] in PATH before trying it out:
+You'll need both [icp-cli] and [vessel] in PATH before trying it out:

 ```
 cd example
-dfx deploy
+icp deploy
 ```

 It creates a text-based logger and gives the controller a few privileged methods to use it.